Gostyu/ghibliApi_helper_js/readMe.md

 # Ghibli js helper

-It's an helper in javascript(node) for the ghibli api (https://ghibliapi.herokuapp.com/) from .
+It's an helper in javascript(node) for the ghibli api (https://ghibliapi.herokuapp.com/) .

-Before using it, you need to execute this command:
+After cloning the project, you must execute this command:
 ```
 npm install
 ```